Edward C. Robinson

 Mr. Robinson also has extensive experience in Medicaid and long term care pre-planning.
 He has helped many clients in developing plans designed to protect their assets, utilizing trusts, real property transfers and gifting strategies.
 He has also aided clients in submitting Medicaid applications and through representation in Medicaid Fair Hearings.

 He has lectured extensively on estate planning, estate administration and elder law topics in numerous seminars directed toward consumers, attorneys, financial planners and accountants.

 Mr. Robinson is a cum laude graduate of Hobart College where he received a Bachelor of Arts degree in Economics.
 He then earned his Juris Doctor degree from the State University at Buffalo Law School in 1983.

-Mr. Robinson serves on the Board of Directors at the Center for Elder Law and Justice.
+In 2017, Mr. Robinson was named Pro Bono Attorney of the Year by the Center for Elder Law & Justice for his dedication to the organization where he serves on the Board of Directors.
 He serves as chair of the Elder Law Committee and as a member of the Practice and Procedure in Surrogate’s Court Committee of the Erie County Bar Association.
 In addition, he is a member of the Elder Law and Estates and Trusts sections of the New York State Bar Association.
 He is also a member of the board of directors of the Financial Planning Counselors of WNY and is a member of Estate Analysts of WNY.